 In today’s business landscape, big data has become the most valuable asset for any business.
 The more a business can harness big data, the better its position becomes from where it can carry out analysis that helps to develop useful business decisions.
 Across every industry, big data is being heavily used to predict future trends, recognize patterns, and draw new conclusions.
-However, like every technological advancement, big data also comes with equal shares of advantages and disadvantages.
+However, like every technological advancement, it also comes with equal shares of advantages and disadvantages of big data.
 Let’s have a look at them.

 Key advantages of big data

 Here’re the biggest advantages of using big data.